Butter Chicken AKA Murgh Makhani is a modern classic Indian curry that serves marinated and grilled chicken in a spicy, rich tomato sauce.

 So make sure that you do not skimp on that marinade time!

-The spices should be familiar to anyone who has cooked a curry from scratch before with maybe the exception of amchoor.
+Most of the spices in this butter chicken recipe should be familiar to anyone who has cooked a curry from scratch before, with maybe the exception of amchoor.

 As in so many of my curry recipes, my choice of side is always a naan bread for butter chicken.

-They are perfect for mopping up that thick and heavy sauce.
+They are perfect for mopping up that thick and heavy sauce, but if you are a chapati or roti kinda person, don't worry, I have recipes for those too.

 Ingredients